Skip to main content

 Wildlife Ecosystems

 Nalcas supports the temperate Andean fauna characteristic of the Araucaria forest ecosystem.
-The puma is the apex predator and regulates populations of pudu (Pudu puda) and South Andean deer (huemul), both of which inhabit the forest.
-The Magellanic woodpecker (Campephilus magellanicus), the largest woodpecker in the Western Hemisphere, is regularly observed in old-growth Araucaria and coigüe forest—its loud drumming and distinctive calls are easily detected.
-Austral parakeets (Enicognathus ferrugineus) form conspicuous flocks foraging on Araucaria piñones during the autumn mast season.
+The puma is the apex predator and regulates populations of pudú (Pudu puda) and South Andean deer (huemul), both of which inhabit the forest.
+The Magellanic woodpecker (Campephilus magellanicus), the largest woodpecker in South America, is regularly observed in old-growth Araucaria and coigüe forest—its loud drumming and distinctive calls are easily detected.
+[1] Austral parakeets (Enicognathus ferrugineus) form conspicuous flocks foraging on Araucaria piñones during the autumn mast season.
 Darwin's fox inhabits the dense forest understorey.
 The reserve's rivers support native puye fish, though introduced salmonids are present.
 Andean condors soar above the volcanic peaks.
 The chucao tapaculo (Scelorchilus rubecula), a secretive forest bird with an extraordinarily loud call, is common in Chusquea bamboo thickets.

 Flora Ecosystems